percona/psmdb-docs/source/comparison.rst

 Profiling Rate Limiting was added to |PSMDB| in v3.4 with ``--rateLimit`` argument.
 Since v3.6 MongoDB Community (and Enterprise) Edition reproduced this feature but called the option slowOpSampleRate_. |PSMDB| v3.6+ includes both.
 The two options have the same effect upon profiling and the database diagnostic log but the argument value is inverted: ``slowOpSampleRate`` = (1/``rateLimit``).

-For naming simplicity we recommend using --slowOpSampleRate argument.
+For naming simplicity we recommend using the ``--slowOpSampleRate`` argument.
 Eg. if you have used --rateLimit 50 please use --slowOpSampleRate 0.02 instead.

 .. _slowOpSampleRate: https://docs.mongodb.com/manual/reference/program/mongod/index.html#cmdoption-mongod-slowopsamplerate